asleepace/SpacexTracker/README.md

 ## Troubleshooting

+> error Failed to build iOS project.
+We ran "xcodebuild" command but it exited with error code 65.
+To debug build logs further, consider building your app with Xcode.app, by opening SpacexTracker.xcworkspace.

 As mentioned above the `npx react-native run-ios` command may fail the first time, in this case open the Xcode workspace and build normally:

 ```bash